mayankk2308/mkdatadetector/README.md

 # **MKDataDetector for Swift**
-A simple convenience wrapper for data detection from language text.
+A simple convenience wrapper for data detection from natural language text.

 Currently in the _**design phase**_.